klaytn/klaytn-service-sdk/packages/bridges-starter-kit/celer/docs/Overview.md

 # Overview
-This @klaytn-sdk module contains scripts to help you interact / integrate cBridge into your applications robustly without explicitly digging into cBridge technical documentation or scratching your head ;)
+This module contains scripts to help you interact / integrate cBridge into your applications robustly without explicitly digging into cBridge technical documentation or scratching your head ;)

 # What is a cBridge